ajinajoshpin/Gaussian/README.md

 ## Algorithm
 ```
+step1:
-1. First,we want to import numpy,then import sys,assume a variable.
+ First,we want to import numpy,then import sys,assume a variable.
+ step 2:
-2.For gaussian elimination method, we want to make 2nd and 3rd column zero.
+For gaussian elimination method, we want to make 2nd and 3rd column zero.
+ step 3:
-3.For that we want to make a range accorting to our program output.
+For that we want to make a range accorting to our program output.
+ step 4:
-4.Then print the program with correct form then the output will display.
+Then print the program with correct form then the output will display.
 ```

 ## Program: